Bhimrao Tapkir: Political career

-MLA Bhimrao Tapkir starter his career in 2001 local body election of Pune Municipal Corporation.
+MLA Bhimrao Tapkir started his career in 2001 local body election of Pune Municipal Corporation.

 He was elected as the Corporator in 2001 election and was re-elected as the corporator in 2006 Pune Municipal Corporation election.

-In 2011 after the death of the Maharashtra Navnirman Sena Firebrand MLA Ramesh Wanjale he was elected as MLA from Khadakwasala Assembly constituency from the BJP.
+In 2011 after the death of the Maharashtra Navnirman Sena firebrand MLA Ramesh Wanjale he was elected as MLA from Khadakwasala Assembly constituency from the BJP.

-In 2014 Maharashtra Legislative Assembly election he was elected twice by defeating NCP Candidate Dilip Barate.
+In 2014 Maharashtra Legislative Assembly election he was elected 2nd time by defeating NCP Candidate Dilip Barate.

-In 2019 Maharashtra Legislative Assembly election, he was elected thrice by defeating the NCP Candidate Sachin Dodke.
+In 2019 Maharashtra Legislative Assembly election, he was elected 3rd time by defeating the NCP Candidate Sachin Dodke.

+In 2024 Maharashtra Legislative Assembly election, he was elected 4th time by defeating the NCP-SP Candidate Sachin Dodke.